eth-applied-research-group/blog/content/post/nye-proof-specs.md

 title: "New Year's Eve-Proofing Your Specifications"
 ---

-On an unsuspecting [New Year's Eve](https://github.com/openssl/openssl/commit/4817504d069b4c5082161b02a22116ad75f822b1), the code shown below nearly crippled the Internet, resulting in damages estimated at half a billion dollars.
+On an unsuspecting [New Year's Eve](https://github.com/openssl/openssl/commit/4817504d069b4c5082161b02a22116ad75f822b1), the few lines of C code shown below nearly crippled the Internet, raking up half a billion dollars in damages.

 {{< figure src="/img/nye-proof-specs/heartbeat-code.png" >}}

+## The heartbleed bug

 The code in question implements a new ["Heartbeat" specification](https://www.rfc-editor.org/rfc/rfc6520) for the [TLS encryption protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security), aiming to solve an important bottleneck: establishing a new TLS connection is expensive.
 The specification proposes that the sender post an arbitrary "heartbeat" message to the recipient.
 The recipient interprets this as a signal to keep the connection alive and confirms by echoing the message back to the sender.

 {{< figure src="/img/nye-proof-specs/say-bird.jpg" caption="Credit: xkcd" >}}

 Neat.
-Can you spot the bug?

-The catch is that the recipient never checks whether the supplied length actually matches the message.
+But the code had a fatal flaw: it trusts that the sender reports correct length of the message.

+The recipient didn't check.

 This gives the sender an opportunity to blatantly lie about the message length, tricking the recipient into leaking extra information from memory back to the sender.

 {{< figure src="/img/nye-proof-specs/say-hat.jpg" >}}